-Students must prepare an abstract of the seminar to help the rest of the students attending the seminar to understand the topic.
+Students must prepare an abstract/report of the seminar to help the rest of the students attending the seminar to understand the topic.

 Students must attend at least 90% of the lectures and be active in all the presentations.

-The main goal is to provide the students with a basic knowledge on the mathematical analysis for oscillatory systems, as well as, several applications in different branches of applied mathematics.
+The main goal is to provide the students with a basic knowledge on mathematical methods for the analysis for oscillatory systems, as well as, several applications in different branches of applied mathematics.
 The topic intersects with dynamical systems, partial differential equations as well as numerical methods, amongst others.